eerty1/HESTestTask/README.md

 1. The administrator logs into the application and sees a list of all accounts.
 It has the ability to block the account or unblock it.
 He does not perform any more actions.

 2. The account holder.
-Log in to the app and only sees his account.
+Login to the app and only sees his account.
 Implement 2 operations: balance fulfillment and money withdrawal.
 If the account is blocked, then no transactions can be performed out.